Office of the Vice President and Associate Provost

-Megan Tornow is the Senior Staff Assistant for the Multicultural Center for Academic Success.
+Megan Tornow is the Program Coordinator for the Multicultural Center for Academic Success.
 Megan began her career at RIT in 2008.
 Her primary responsibilities are; ensuring organizational effectiveness by providing leadership for the Center’s financial, front office, student staff, marketing/communications, records management and information technology functions.

 She is currently studying within the School of Individualized Studies.
 Her central career focus is in Marketing/Communications and Graphic Design, paired with a great passion and drive for serving and developing others.
 She also holds an Associate of Organizational Studies in Paralegal Studies.

 Megan spends time outside of RIT with her three young children, at sporting events, involved with her church, volunteering, drawing, making crafts and singing.